cloudnull/transporter/README.rst

 General Overview
 ----------------

 This application has been created to work with Openstack if using the XenServer Hypervisor.
-At this time the code base supports Openstack as a whole, whoever the application has only been tested on Rackspace Cloud Servers.
+At this time the code base supports Openstack as a whole, however the application has only been tested on Rackspace Cloud Servers.

 Overview:
 ---------